 - Outlets and Electric Cords: Covering your outlets with a cap can help keep your pet safe.
 You can also use tape to secure your cords in a place where your dog cannot reach them.
 That way you do not have to worry about him chewing on them.

 - Breakable Items: You might want to consider relocating your vases to a high shelf or somewhere where they are secured.
 This can help ensure that they don't get knocked over by curious paws or a stray tail.

 - Houseplants: Some houseplants can be poisonous to dogs.
-Keep these out of reach to prevent your pup from getting sick.
+Keep these out of reach to your pup from getting sick.
 Even plants that are hanging from the ceiling may not be safe for your pup.

 - Trash Cans: Trash cans can contain many things that are harmful to dogs.
 That is why it is important to keep them secure.
 If you have a clever pup you might want to invest in a pull-out trash can.

 - Snacks: It is important to not leave food out in places where your pet can reach.
 This is because not all human food is safe for pets to consume.
-To learn about some foods you can feed to your pet check out one of our recent posts here.
+To learn about some foods you can to your pet check out one of our recent posts here.

 - Kitchen Cabinets: Dogs can get into some places you didn't even think they could ever get into like the cabinets of your kitchen.
 To make sure this doesn't happen you can get childproof locks so your pup does not have access to them.

 - Washer & Dryer: Keeping your washer and dryer closed can help keep your pup from climbing in and taking a nap.
 You should also check inside before using these if your dog is known to hang out there.

 - Medications: It is important to keep all of your medications and any self-care products stored in a locked cabinet or somewhere out of your pet's reach because they could potentially be poisonous.